Skip to main content

 Child and Family Investigator Complaint Form

-If the CFI is a licensed mental health professional, and you believe they are in violation of their mental health license, click here to search that CFI on the DORA website and file a complaint.
+If the CFI is a licensed mental health professional, and you believe they are in violation of their mental health license, click here to search the CFI on the DORA website and file a complaint.
 (In the search box you only need to enter the CFI's first and last name)

 If the CFI is an attorney and you believe they violated the Colorado Rules of Professional Conduct, click here if you wish to file a complaint with the Office of Attorney Regulation.